Harold Quinton: Career

 Quinton first worked for the Atchison, Topeka and Santa Fe Railway at the age of 17.
 He subsequently worked for the United States Department of the Treasury, followed by a tax firm in San Francisco, California.
 He later served as the president of Buffum's, a department store based in Long Beach, California.

 Quinton joined Southern California Edison in 1942, eventually serving as its president and chief executive officer from 1954 to 1959.
 He served as its chairman from 1958 to 1968, when he was succeeded by Jack K. Horton.
 Quinton also served on its board of directors from 1956 to 1969.
 During his tenure as chairman, he oversaw the construction of the San Onofre Nuclear Generating Station in San Diego County, California.
 Meanwhile, in 1966, he signed a contract to build the Mohave Power Station in Laughlin, Nevada.

 Quinton served as the president of the Edison Electric Institute.
 He also served on the boards of directors of the Kaiser Steel Corporation, the Pacific Mutual Life Insurance Company, and the First Western Bank and Trust Company.
 Additionally, he served on the board of directors of Calabasas Park, a real estate development company whose goal was to develop the former Warner Bros. ranch in Calabasas, California into a residential area.

 Quinton served on the board of trustees of the University of Southern California.
 He gave speeches in favor of competition and free market capitalism as well as a reduction in government spending and taxation.
 He was named the California Industrialist of the Year by the California Museum of Science and Industry in 1967.

 Personal life, death and legacy

 Quinton had a wife, Grace, and a daughter, Mrs Charles Reed.
-He was active in the Boys Scouts of America.
+He was active in the Boy Scouts of America.
 He resided in Santa Monica, California, where he died on April 28, 1969.
 He was 70 years old.

 The Harold Quinton Chair in Business Policy and Professor of Management and Organization at the Marshall School of Business of the University of Southern California was named in his honor; it is held by Professor Paul Adler.